 SMPP Messaging Integration

-SMPP (Short Message Peer-to-Peer) is an industry-standard protocol used to exchange SMS traffic between external systems and messaging platforms through a persistent TCP connection.
+Use SMPP (Short Message Peer-to-Peer) to exchange SMS traffic with the messaging platform over a persistent TCP connection.

 Requirements

-Proper message handling is equally important.
-The system must support GSM 7-bit encoding and UCS2 encoding for Unicode content.
-It must be capable of handling long messages through concatenation and must parse delivery receipts when they are enabled.
+- Support GSM 7-bit encoding and UCS2 encoding for Unicode content.
+Support concatenation for long messages and parse delivery receipts when enabled.

-From an infrastructure standpoint, the client must ensure outbound connectivity to the assigned SMPP host and port.
-Credentials must be securely stored, and sufficient logging must be implemented to allow troubleshooting of bind attempts, submission responses, and delivery events.
+- Allow outbound connectivity to the assigned SMPP host and port.
+Store credentials securely and log bind attempts, submission responses, and delivery events for troubleshooting.

 Integration Request Process